rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 While platform-specific nuances may influence the final implementation details, the overall project structure and organization should remain consistent across platforms.

-## 9. Implementation
+## 9. Error Handling Strategy

-## 9.3.
-Platform-Specific considerations
+## 10. Testing Strategy
+The testing strategy emphasizes thorough unit testing of the core business logic, state management and presentation layer, covering happy paths, error scenarios, and edge cases to ensure application robustness.

+**Unit Testing Focus:**
+Unit tests validate component behavior.
+While primarily focused on individual components, tests may sometimes involve a small cluster of related components.
+Mocking related components within the core layer is generally avoided.

+**Tested components:**
+* **Core layer:**
+  *   **Use Cases:** Validate core business logic and component interactions.
+  *   **Services:** Verify internal logic and calculations.
+Since these services are internal, tests focus on algorithms and state management.
+  *   **State Stores:** Validate event-driven behavior and state management.

+* **Platform layer:**
+  *   **UI Mappers:** Verify correct mapping of core data to presentation data across various scenarios.

+**Note:** The components listed above are the current ones with logic and behavior worth testing.
+As the application grows, other components may also be targeted for testing, and other types of testing (integration, end-to-end) may be implemented.
+The current testing approach seems to be enough.

+**Key Principles:**
+*   **Comprehensive Coverage:** Test all critical code paths (happy paths, errors, edge cases).
+*   **Pragmatic Isolation:** While aiming for isolation, tests may include related components when beneficial.
+*   **Clear Expectations:** Define expected behavior for each component.
+*   **Maintainability:** Write tests for easy updates and extensions.

+## 11. Considerations
 During architecture implementation, some exceptions were found:

-- On Android, *ViewModel* depends on platform specific code, because the `androidx.lifecycle.ViewModel` base class must be extended.
+* On Android, *ViewModel* depends on platform specific code, because the `androidx.lifecycle.ViewModel` base class must be extended.
 Otherwise, coroutines won't be lifecycle sensitive, possibly leading to memory leaks or unwanted background process running.
-- Instead of using the [Command](#764-command) pattern to update the Core State Store, lambdas were applied.
+* Instead of using the [Command](#764-command) pattern to update the Core State Store, lambdas were applied.
 Thanks to closure, all command parameters can be implied from the lambda's creation context.

-## 10. Error Handling Strategy

-## 11. Testing Strategy

-## 12. Appendix
+* On iOS, the Combine framework didn't met the expectations for the comunication between layers.
+So, a simple Observer pattern implementation was used instead.

+With all being said, the proposed architecture seems to met the [architectural goals](#12-architectural-goals) and application performance.